-- Identify data mining problems and implement the data warehouse - Write association rules for a given data pattern. - Choose between classification and clustering solution.
+- Understands data mining problems and implement the data warehouse - Demonstrate the association rules for a given data pattern. - Discuss between classification and clustering solution.

 Each question will have questions covering all the topics under a module.

 The students will have to answer FIVE full questions, selecting ONE full question from each module.